purescript/purescript-exceptions/docs/Control/Monad/Eff/Exception.md

 data Error :: *
 ```

-The type of Javascript errors
+The type of JavaScript errors

 ##### Instances
 ``` purescript